TudosaVictor/Project-Manual-Testing/README.md

    <h1> 1.2 Test Monitoring and Control </h1>

    Various periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
-The following status report was generated after x% of the test cases were executed, in 2023:
+The following status report was generated after 29 of the test cases were executed, in 2023:

   ![(/assets/chart.png)](https://github.com/TudosaVictor/Project-Manual-Testing/blob/main/chart.png)